 Do you have ideas to share?
 Perhaps it is something we can use in a future blog?
 Feel free to share with us your ideas, there is always room for improvement.
 Pacific Business Centers’ staff can be reached at Info@pacificworkplaces.com and we’d like to hear from you.

-Tracy Wilson is a Managing Partner with Pacific Business Centers, a California based Serviced Workspace.
+Tracy Wilson is a Managing Partner with Pacific Business Centers (rebranded as Pacific Workplaces), a California based Serviced Workspace.